abinit/abinit/doc/mkdocs-tutorials/rf1.md

 configuration, on top of which responses to perturbations will be computed.
 The main output of this ground-state run is the wavefunction file trf1_1o_WFK, that you can already rename as trf1_1i_WFK.
+Indeed, it will be used in the next runs, as an input file.

+!!! warning

-Indeed, it will be used in the next runs, as an input file. **So, in the corresponding "files" file for all the following runs, at third line, pay attention TO KEEP "trf1_1i", even if you change the root name for output files (fourth line) to "trf1_2o" or "trf1_3o", as well as the first, second and fifth lines of this file.**
+    So, in the corresponding "files" file for all the following runs, at third line, pay attention **to keep** "trf1_1i", even if you change the root name for output files (fourth line) to "trf1_2o" or "trf1_3o", as well as the first, second and fifth lines of this file.

 ## 2 Frozen-phonon calculation of a second derivative of the total energy

 We will now aim at computing the second derivative of the total energy with respect to an atomic displacement by different means.
 For that purpose,  you must first read
 [sections 0 and the first paragraph of section 1](../../users/generated_files/help_respfn.html#0) of the respfn_help file (the auxiliary help file, that deals specifically with the DFPT features).
 We will explain later, in more detail, the signification of the different input parameters introduced in section 1 of the respfn_help file.